 This content has been automatically translated from Ukrainian.

-Origami (Origami) — is a traditional Japanese art of paper folding, with the aim of creating a variety of three-dimensional figurines and models.
-The word "origami" consists of two Japanese words: "ori", meaning "to fold", and "gami", meaning "paper".
+Origami is a traditional Japanese art of paper folding, aimed at creating various three-dimensional figures and models.
+The word "origami" consists of two Japanese words: "ori," which means "to fold," and "kami," which means "paper."

-Origami is based on the use of various assembly techniques without cutting or using glue (cutting is allowed in kirigami).
-Due to its simplicity and availability of materials, origami has become popular in many countries of the world, not only in Japan.
+At the core of origami is the use of various folding techniques without cutting or using glue (cutting is allowed in kirigami).
+Due to its simplicity and the availability of materials, origami has become popular in many countries around the world, not just in Japan.

-The main material for origami — is paper.
-It can be of different sizes, colors and textures.
+The main material for origami is paper.
+It can come in various sizes, colors, and textures.
 It is believed that origami appeared in the 6th century in Japan.
-Origami plays an important role in Japanese traditions, being used in religious ceremonies, holidays and as symbols of happiness.
+Origami plays an important role in Japanese traditions, being used in religious ceremonies, festivals, and as symbols of happiness.

-Origami includes various techniques such as horizontal, vertical folds, up and down folds, etc.
+Origami includes various techniques, such as horizontal and vertical folds, mountain and valley folds, and more.

-Popular origami models are crane, boat, flower and hat.
-Festivals and exhibitions are held all over the world, where masters demonstrate their skills and creations in the field of origami.
+Popular origami models include the crane, boat, flower, and hat.
+Festivals and exhibitions are held around the world where masters showcase their skills and creations in the field of origami.

 This post doesn't have any additions from the author yet.